hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 #### Oops!
 What if I missed to copy the client secret for this instance of client credential?

 The client secret can be recreated inside the create credentials menu by clicking on the three dots at the bottom menu.
-Once the three dot menu opened, the user must click on the Reset Client Secret menu.
+Once the three dot menu opened, the user must click on the Reset Client Secret button to display the newly created client secret.
 This prior action will open the Credentials Created menu to show the new client secret for one time only.
+Note that user must copy this newly created secret to a secured location so that it can be used to generate new access token.

 ![Reset the client secret](/img/reset-the-client-secret-in-client-credential-menu.png "resetting the client secret")

 #### Nice!
 Can you give me an example of using the access token?

 The access token is a long string of JSON Web Token that is signed using RS256 algorithm.
-Note that the access token must be added into the header of with keyword "Authorization: Bearer <access token in JWT>".
-This following example is based on curl tool, and it uses "https://scalpha-app.qa.cds.hpe.com" as base-URL.
-Note that this base-URL is DSCC testing-site only, please use one of the base-URL noted in the above table.
-The following example of the DSCC REST API request uses GET method for this resource /api/v1/audit-events to obtain lists of the audit-events available.
+Note that the access token must be added into the header of with keyword "Authorization: Bearer <access token in JWT>" for any DSCC REST API request.
+This following example is based on curl tool, and it uses "https://scalpha-app.qa.cds.hpe.com" as the base-URL.
+Note that this base-URL is DSCC testing-site only.
+For your exercise, please use one of the base-URL noted in the above table.
+The following example of the DSCC REST API request uses GET method for this resource /api/v1/audit-events to obtain a list of the available audit-events.
 Note the additional parameter with keyword "Authorization: Bearer" is added into the header of this REST API request.

 ```powershell
 >curl -X GET https://scalpha-app.qa.cds.hpe.com/api/v1/audit-events